Moonshine BBQ Christmas Ham

 - Brown Sugar – 1 cup

-- Blend Smoked Honey (included in your kit) – 1/2 cup
+- Blend Smoked Honey or regular honey – 1/2 cup

 - Apricot jam – 1/2 cup